-Top 5 mutated proteins for genes carrying SNP variations were used in the algorithm of master regulator search as a list of nodes of the signal transduction network that are removed from the network during the search of master regulators (see more details about the algorithm in the Method section).
+Top 1 mutated proteins for carrying SNP variation were used in the algorithm of master regulator search as a list of nodes of the signal transduction network that are removed from the network during the search of master regulators (see more details about the algorithm in the Methods section).
 These master regulators appear to be the key candidates for therapeutic targets as they have a master effect on regulation of intracellular pathways that activate the pathological process of our study.
 The identified master regulators are shown in Table 8.

 Table 8.
-Master regulators that may govern the regulation of genes carrying SNP variations in Experiment.
+Master regulators that may govern the regulation of the most frequently mutated genes in Experiment.
 Total rank is the sum of the ranks of the master molecules sorted by keynode score, CMA score, genomics data.
 See full table \rightarrow